 The Carter G. Woodson Center for Interracial Education fosters communication about Berea’s Great Commitment:

-To assert the kinship of all people and provide interracial education with a particular emphasis on understanding and equality among blacks and whites as a foundation for building community among all peoples of the earth.”
+“To assert the kinship of all people and provide interracial education with a particular emphasis on understanding and equality among blacks and whites as a foundation for building community among all peoples of the earth.”

-Through our many programs we promote social and cultural change and exchange that underscores our institutional motto:
+We promote social and cultural change and exchange that underscores our institutional motto:

 In our service to faculty, staff, students and community, we offer various programs in the Center.
 The Center is in the Alumni Building on Berea’s campus.